FistGang/WhyDockerCompose/README.md

 Docker Compose simplifies the management and deployment of multi-container Docker applications, making it a popular choice for developers and DevOps teams.

+## Comprehensive example

+For a comprehensive of reviews and explanations of how and why to use docker-compose, please visit this site [Getting Started](https://docs.docker.com/get-started/).